SwissPedHealth-PipelineDev/docs/pages/design_doc/gatk_dbimport.md

 - **Job Array**: Supports handling 25 chromosome sets in a batch processing manner.

 The script begins by establishing the environment, sourcing necessary variables, and setting up directories for input and output data.

+### Caveats

+* IMPORTANT: The -Xmx value the tool is run with should be less than the total amount of physical memory available by at least a few GB, as the native TileDB library requires additional memory on top of the Java memory.
+Failure to leave enough memory for the native code can result in confusing error messages!
+* At least one interval must be provided
+* Input GVCFs cannot contain multiple entries for a single genomic position
+* The --genomicsdb-workspace-path must point to a non-existent or empty directory.
+* GenomicsDBImport uses temporary disk storage during import.
+The amount of temporary disk storage required can exceed the space available, especially when specifying a large number of intervals.
+The command line argument `--tmp-dir` can be used to specify an alternate temporary storage location with sufficient space..

 #### Tools Used
 - **GATK (v4.4.0.0)**: Used for its `GenomicsDBImport` tool, which allows for the efficient aggregation of gVCF files into a single database that can be queried and analyzed more efficiently.